 First off, satan is a creature.
 He was created by God as Lucifer.
 He sinned, was cast out of Heaven to Earth, and is now satan.
 He can’t do anything without God allowing it.
 If you remember from reading Job, he had to ask permission from God to torment Job.
 All creatures can only do what God allows.
 If God wants to stop you from doing something, He can simply stop you.
 God is sovereign.

 Then he goes on to show allegedly the terrible outcome of believing in the sovereignty of God, and the fact that satan is a created subject of our Lord.
 I don’t know if his story is true or not.
 Even if it is, and even if they died because of their prayers, all it proves is that it was their time to die.
 Nobody dies without God ordaining it.
 Not even a sparrow dies without God ordaining it.
 Of course there are martyrs all throughout history who have died horrible deaths.
 These deaths have been exclamations of their lives of faith.
+Still today, Christians die horrible torturous deaths because of their faith, and love for Christ.
+I guess they must be praying wrong according to Andy.

 I doubt his stories about the boy from school, “coming down with leukemia the next day” are true.
 We don’t pray to satan, and satan doesn’t answer our prayers.
 Satan has no ability to read our minds and hear prayers from us.
 Satan doesn’t control when we die.
 God does.
-Is satan kills someone it is because God has ordained that fashion of death for them.
+If satan kills someone it is because God has ordained that fashion of death for them.
 If the stories about two young people are true, then God had ordained for them to die in just the way that they died.

 So his son was raised from the dead, because his relationship with God, and how he prayed.
-When my father died and stayed dead, when my friend’s 2 year old died and stayed dead, it was our fault because we don’t pray right, or have the same communion with God?
+When my father died and stayed dead, when my friend’s 2 year old died and stayed dead, it was our fault because we didn’t pray right, or have the same communion with God?
 What a load of garbage.
 Andrew Wommack needs to stop teaching and repent.

 Here’s a good one, “The heart attitude behind your prayer interests God much more than the actual words you say.
 Just because you spend an hour, or more, in what you call“prayer” doesn’t mean you’re accomplishing anything.
 If your attitude is wrong, you’re praying wrong!”